plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms-with-bscscan.md

 The address for the main staking contract is: **0x73feaa1eE314F8c655E354234017bE2193C9E24E**

-But assuming you'd like to confirm that, visit the [PancakeSwap: Main Staking Contract BscScan page](https://bscscan.com/address/0x73feaa1ee314f8c655e354234017be2193c9e24e#writeContract).
+But assuming you'd like to confirm that, visit the [PlexSwap: Main Staking Contract BscScan page](https://bscscan.com/address/0x73feaa1ee314f8c655e354234017be2193c9e24e#writeContract).
 You'll see the address in the top-left.
 Click the **pages icon** to copy this to clipboard.
 You'll need it soon.

 ![](<../../.gitbook/assets/image (116).png>)